Kitchen Cabinet Doors FAQ

 Overlay and Reveal are important when ordering new doors for your refacing project.
 Measuring both correctly will ensure the best result possible for your cabinet refacing project.
 Increasing the overlay and reducing the reveal can give your kitchen a sleeker more contemporary look.

 You can reduce the amount of reveal by ordering larger doors for your face framed kitchen.
-This blog will get you started with terms and the How To of reducing your reveal!
+This blog and this video will get you started with terms and the How To of reducing your reveal.

 Is there a warranty?